 7. Midnight in the Garden of Good and Evil by John Berendt

-Frequently listed as one of the best true crime books of all time, Berendt’s work is renowned for its holistic style, vividly conjuring not just the crime in question but also the distinct atmosphere of 1980s Georgia.
-That’s not to say the crime itself isn’t fascinating: a male escort killed by a respected local antiques dealer, who then endured four trials to be acquitted.
+Frequently listed as one of the best true crime books of all time, Berendt’s work is renowned for its holistic style, vividly conjuring not just the murder in question but also the distinct atmosphere of 1980s Georgia.
+That’s not to say the murder itself isn’t fascinating: a male escort killed by a respected local antiques dealer, who then endured four trials to be acquitted.
 But it’s the town's residents who make this story really exceptional, as they give their individual takes on the incident and reveal the vibrant character of the Deep South.

 8. Shot in the Heart by Mikal Gilmore

 Remember The Executioner’s Song, number three on this list, which revolved around murderer Gary Gilmore and his wish to die?
 Take a look at the author’s surname here: Mikal is Gary’s younger brother.
-Shot in the Heart recounts their upbringing “inside the house where murder is born,” giving Gary’s crimes an eerie fatalistic ring and making clear that Mikal barely escaped a similar end.
+Shot in the Heart recounts their upbringing “inside the house where murder is born,” giving Gary’s offenses an eerie fatalistic ring and making clear that Mikal barely escaped a similar end.
 His unflinching descriptions of the family’s alcoholism and abuse are not easy to get through, but they do facilitate a more nuanced view of even the most dire criminals.

 9. Mindhunter by John E. Douglas

 The inspiration for the Netflix series of the same name, this book by former FBI agent Douglas offers a fascinating glimpse into the bureau’s criminal profiling process.
 It includes profiles of famous murderers, such as Wayne Williams and Edmund Kemper, and even suggests specific steps to help police and special agents capture more felons — making Mindhunter the only title on this list that’s both riveting true crime and genuinely applicable self-help.